-You will notice that both the Amber Warning Lamp (AWL)/Check Engine and the Red Stop Lamp (RSL)/Stop Engine will come on.
-This is the result of the Detroit Diesel Electronic Controls (DDEC®) diagnosing the system to ensure everything is functional, including the light bulbs for the warning lights.
+You will notice that both the Amber Warning Lamp and the Red Stop Lamp will come on.
+This is the result of the Detroit Diesel Electronic Control (DDEC®) computer diagnosing the system to ensure everything is functional, including the light bulbs for the warning lights.
 If everything is OK, both lights will go out in approximately five seconds.